nesaorg/Equivariant-Encryption-for-AI/README.md

 | **Compatibility with Existing Pipelines** | HE often requires extensive pipeline modifications. | EE requires a one-time transformation, after which pipelines operate as normal. |
 | **Clear Security Model & Robustness** | HE has strong theoretical foundations. | EE provides a massively complex, secure combinatorial search space, making brute-force attacks impossible. |

+## Attacks on EE Security

+Nesa's Security team has tested EE robustly with various baseline attack vectors, which can be found here: https://github.com/nesaorg/nesa/blob/main/Attack_Paper.pdf

+### LLM-as-a-Judge Attack

+Using a state-of-the-art large language model such as GPT-4o to evaluate whether the output P(Oi) is a good answer to the prompt P(Ii).

+### Linguistic Domain Knowledge Attack

+Using domain knowledge to design the loss function L, so that the loss L can capture the semantic meaning in the (decrypted) input, output and between.

+### Brute-force Algorithm Attack

+The most naive method of brute force, trying all possible permutations P and choosing the one with the minimal loss value.
+This algorithm requires time complexity of N!, which is infeasible.

+### Random Sampling Attack

+Randomly sampling M permutations and choosing the one with the lowest loss value.
+One can also try genetic algorithms to mix and cross-over multiple tries at different permutations.

+### Hill-climbing Algorithm Attack

+Starting with an arbitrary initial permutation P. The set of moves is the set of permutations that one can reach by transposing two elements of the permutation.

 ## Try EE for Yourself

 ### Nesa Demo on Hugging Face (Distilbert)